Focus on What Matters: Fisher-Guided Adaptive Multimodal Fusion for Vulnerability Detection: Experiments

 \subsection{RQ2: Validity of Fisher Guidance}

-To better understand the sources of TaCCS-DFA's performance gains, we conduct systematic ablation studies on the BigVul dataset (Table~\ref{tab:ablation}).
-These ablations are designed to answer three questions corresponding to RQ2: Is Fisher guidance critical to performance?
-Are the gains attributable to task-relevant geometric information rather than increased parameterization or projection operations?
-Is the true structural topology of CPG indispensable?
+To gain a deeper understanding of the intrinsic mechanisms driving the performance improvement of TaCCS-DFA, we design systematic ablation studies on the BigVul dataset, as in Table~\ref{tab:ablation}.
+The experiments revolve around three core questions: whether Fisher guidance is the key factor, whether its effectiveness stems from the introduced geometric information rather than an increase in parameter count, and whether the true structure of CPG is indispensable.

-\paragraph{Core component ablations} Removing Fisher guidance reduces the F1 score from 79.45\% to 77.78\%, corresponding to an absolute drop of 2.1 percentage points, indicating that Fisher information provides an effective task-aware geometric prior.
-Replacing the Fisher projection with a random orthogonal matrix $B_{\text{rand}}$ further drops F1 to 0.7368 (a 7.3\% relative decrease), demonstrating that the observed gains do not stem from additional parameters or projection operations alone, but from task-relevant directions captured by the Fisher Information Matrix.
-In addition, reducing the Fisher update frequency from 1200 to 2400 steps leads to a 3.4\% F1 degradation, suggesting that the task-sensitive subspace evolves during training and requires timely online updates to remain aligned with the optimization dynamics.
+\textbf{Core Component Ablation.} Removing Fisher guidance causes the F1 score to drop from 79.45\% to 77.78\%, while removing adaptive gating reduces F1 to 75.68\%.
+Replacing the Fisher projection matrix with a random orthogonal matrix $B_{\text{rand}}$ causes a larger decline to 73.68\%, showing that the gain comes from task-relevant geometric directions rather than the projection operation itself.
+In addition, removing Stage~I alignment lowers F1 to 73.42\%, confirming that stable cross-modal correspondence is a prerequisite for effective Fisher-guided fusion.

-\paragraph{Fisher estimation alternatives} We further compare different Fisher subspace estimation strategies.
-Compared with Direct SVD (which incurs $O(d^3)$ complexity and scales poorly), Power Iteration (which converges slowly under a flat eigen-spectrum), and Batch SVD (which is sensitive to batch-level noise), Oja's rule achieves the best performance (79.45\% F1).
-This advantage stems from its $O(dk)$ linear complexity and its implicit forgetting behavior, whereby online updates naturally downweight stale gradient information, enabling smooth adaptation to non-stationary training dynamics.

-\paragraph{Structural necessity verification} To verify that TaCCS-DFA relies on the true program structure encoded in CPGs, we perform a series of graph perturbation experiments.
-Randomly rewiring 90\% of edges (Edge Shuffle) causes a severe F1 drop of 20.9\%, indicating that the model exploits real structural information rather than node features alone.
-Degree-preserving rewiring still reduces F1 by 6.0\%, showing reliance on precise connectivity patterns.
-Moreover, removing data dependence edges and control dependence edges reduces F1 by 3.9\% and 5.2\%, respectively, indicating that both edge types contribute to vulnerability detection.

-\paragraph{Model Calibration Analysis} Beyond discriminative performance, Table~\ref{tab:ablation} also reports the Expected Calibration Error (ECE).
-The full TaCCS-DFA model achieves the lowest ECE, indicating that its predicted probabilities are both accurate and well-calibrated.
-In contrast, removing Fisher guidance increases ECE to 0.0295 (+81\%), while replacing Fisher guidance with a random orthogonal basis yields an ECE of 0.0231 (+42\%).
-These results suggest that Fisher subspace filtering suppresses the propagation of task-irrelevant noise, reducing overconfidence and improving probabilistic calibration.
-In high-stakes settings such as security auditing, such calibrated confidence estimates are valuable for prioritization and human review.